jacksonrayhamilton/custom-promise/README.md

 Create a promise resolving with the first value to resolve in `collection` via `p.resolve`.
 If any value in `collection` is rejected, the promise is rejected.

-A "micro" build is also available without `catch`, `resolve`, `reject`, `all` or `race`, which are useful, but not strictly necessary for A+-compliance.

 ## Examples

-Create a promise and print its value:
+You can use `p.resolve` to create a promise and `then` to handle its
+fulfillment:

 ```js
 p.resolve('Hello World!').then(function (value) {